 Or he will just interrupt me by asking “what does it mean” over and over again while I’m reading.

-To give you a bit of background, he just turned 6 this month, which I know is a bit old to start Chinese learning.
+To give you a bit of background, he just turned 6 this month.

 I’m a native Chinese speaker and my husband is an Australian who can only speak English, but we are always conscious about teaching him Chinese when the time is right.